Early Care & Learning

 On your way to becoming Early Childhood Teacher qualified!

-The course costs $325 for all 12 weeks of intensive training.
+The course costs $325 for 11 weeks of intensive training.
 It also meets the requirements for Child Guidance Strategies.
-In order to receive a certificate of attendance, you must attend ALL 12 days of training and complete ALL 18 sessions.
+In order to receive a certificate of attendance, you must attend ALL 11 sessions.
+Every Wednesday and two full Saturdays.
+Full schedule, click here.

 Child care is recognized as a professional business that supports education, growth, family support, and health of young children.